 HIV is a virus that transmits through bodily fluids, such as blood, semen, or vaginal fluids.
 Once HIV is inside your body, it attacks certain immune system cells.
 Your immune system acts as your body’s defense mechanism against infection.

 Specifically, HIV attacks CD4 cells, which are also called T cells.
 CD4 cells are a type of white blood cell.
 They help direct how your immune system responds to an infection.
 Without treatment, HIV can cause your CD4 cell count to decrease.
-This negatively affects the immune system’s ability to fight infections.
+This reduces the immune system’s ability to fight infections.

-Who can use Descovy for PrEP?
+Who can take Descovy for PrEP?

 * Sex and gender exist on spectrums.
-This article uses the terms “male,” “female,” or both to refer to sex assigned at birth.
-Click here to learn more.
+Use of the term “female” in this article refers to sex assigned at birth.

 Descovy and children